The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 Senator Pat Roberts, a Republican of Kansas, said that he will respectfully request that Majority Leader Bill Frist back off a strongly worded request that a bicameral investigation into the disclosure be convened immediately.

-Remember I read that letter from Frist and Hastert to you.
+Remember I read that letter from Frist and Hastert to you?

 Somebody in the Senate leaked that before Hastert and Frist had even signed the letter and sent it out to anyone.

-Frash uh uh Frist and Haster did not want to go through with this at the time.
+Frist and Haster did not want to go through with this at the time.

 They had just prepared the letter as a contingency, but somebody leaked it, and it shows up on the media starting at 11.30.

-I guess this was uh Tuesday morning.
+I guess this was Tuesday morning.

-Shows up at 11.30 Tuesday morning by afternoon, 1210, 1230, it's all over the place.
+Shows up at 11.30 Tuesday morning by afternoon, 12.10, 12.30.

 That itself was leaked.

-So somebody in the U.S. Senate's trying to undermine the U.S. Senate, and now Senator Roberts wants to hold off on this investigation.
+So somebody in the U.S. Senate's trying to undermine the U.S. Senate.

-Now here we go with the stall tactics.
+Now, here we go with the stall tactics.

 Has anything ever stopped these people from holding hearings before?

-While an investigation was pending, the Army, the military, the Pentagon was investigating that, but that didn't stop them from investigating that.
+The Army, the military, the Pentagon was investigating that, but that didn't stop them from investigating that.

 Same thing with Enron.